akbarjorayev/algorithms/README.md

 This project is licensed under the MIT License.

 ## Contact
-If you have any questions or suggestions, please feel free to contact us.
+If you have any questions or suggestions, please feel free to contact me.

 Happy coding! 😊